 I found an amazing plant shelf on Craigslist and it’s the perfect addition to our small back patio.
 However, take a lesson from me.
 If it’s going outdoors in the blazing sun and the elements, do not paint it with interior paint – no matter how many coats of polyurethane you add – It will not last.
 And then you will have a messy, peeling, unprotected shelf on your hands.
 Check out the before and after on this plant shelf makeover.

 When I saw this wood shelf, I knew it would be fabulous in a fun springy color on the back patio filled with plants.
 So I painted it with some leftover paint and couldn’t wait to start adding plants.
 Big mistake.
 I thought polyurethane would protect it enough.
 Not so much.
 Wait till you see what a mess it turned into!

 Here’s a pic of my fab find last year after a few coats of paint and pretty much a quart of polyurethane.

 And here ladies and gents is what you end up with after it gets painted with interior paint:

 I mean, who wouldn’t want that train wreck sitting on their patio, right???
 Gross.
-Clearly this guy needed a complete overhaul.
+Clearly, this guy needed a complete overhaul.
 Painting over it wasn’t going to do the trick without getting all the peeling paint off first.

 This post contains affiliate links – see my disclosure policy here.

-What I used to fix my mess:
+What I used for this plant shelf makeover to fix my mess: